kunansy/RNC/docs/Examples.md

 #### MultimodalExample
 * `expl.filepath` – path to the local media file (getter and setter).
+The file will not be moved to the new path, you should call `expl.download_file()` again.
 * `expl.download_file()` – download the media file.
 * Other the same to `MainExample`.